This post may contain affiliate links. Please see our disclosure policy.

 Buttermilk Cake

-- Sift – Using a sieve or a sifter, sift together the cake flour, baking powder, baking soda, and salt into a medium bowl.
-If you don’t have a way to sift, simply add the ingredients into a mixing bowl and gently whisk them together using a fork.
+- Sift—Using a sieve or a sifter, sift together the cake flour, baking powder, baking soda, and salt in a medium bowl.
+If you don’t have a way to sift, simply add the ingredients to a mixing bowl and gently whisk them together using a fork.
 This will incorporate air and lighten the ingredients.

 - Combine – In a liquid measuring cup combine the buttermilk, vanilla and oil.